felixge/gopg/README.md

 # gopg

-This is a toy project for verifying my understanding of how [postgres stores data on disk](https://www.postgresql.org/docs/9.6/static/storage-page-layout.html) by re-implementing parts of it as a Go library.
+This is a toy project for improving my understanding of how [postgres stores and accesses data on disk](https://www.postgresql.org/docs/9.6/static/storage-page-layout.html) by re-implementing parts of it as a Go library.